AmiraBasyouni/react-diagram-visualizer/CONTRIBUTING.md

 - **Hooks**: Use React hooks properly (no hooks inside conditionals or loops).
 - **DOM**: Use ReactFlow’s tools (e.g., for placing nodes on the diagram) instead of using JavaScript code that changes the webpage directly.

-Testing:
-Write simple tests to check if nodes and themes display correctly, using our testing tools (Jest and React Testing Library).

 ## Pull Requests

 1. **Branch** from main: